unixorn/logrus/README.md

 :returns: whether or not the program can be found in $PATH
 :rtype: bool

+## logrus.time

+### humanTime(seconds)

+Takes a value in seconds, returns it in meat-friendly format. `humanFriendlyTime(8675309)` would return "100 days 9 hours 48 minutes 29 seconds".

 ## logrus.utils

+### getCustomLogger(name, logLevel)

+Returns a custom logger with nicely formatted output.

+:param str name: What log level to set
+:param str logLevel: What log level to use
+:rtype: logger

 ### mkdir_p(path)

 os module doesn't have a `mkdir -p` equivalent so added one.

+### squashDicts(*dict_args)

+Return a dict that is all the dict_args squashed together.